Health, Fitness & Sports Clubs

 A Look at Trends in Health, Fitness & Sports Clubs

-This section covers our health club respondents, which includes health clubs, sports clubs, fitness clubs and medical fitness facilities.
-These respondents made up 4.2 percent of the survey population.
+In this section, we'll take a closer look at trends reported by health club respondents, which includes health clubs, sports clubs, fitness clubs and medical fitness facilities.
+These respondents made up 3.4 percent of the survey population in 2019.

-As with the general survey population, respondents from health clubs are most likely to be from the Midwest.
-Some 30.3 percent of health club respondents are located in the Midwest.
-They were followed by the South Atlantic region (24.2 percent), the West (18.2 percent), the South Central region (15.2 percent) and the Northeast (12.1 percent).
-No health club respondents covered by the survey are located outside of the United States.
+As with the general survey population, respondents from health clubs were most likely to be from the Midwest.
+Some 26.1 percent of health club respondents said they were located in the Midwest.
+They were followed by the South Central region (21.7 percent), the West (21.7 percent) and the Northeast (17.4 percent).
+Finally, 13 percent of health club respondents were located in the South Atlantic states.

-On average, health club respondents said they serve a population of 73,530 people.
-More than half (56.1 percent) of health club respondents said they reach a population of 20,000 or fewer people, compared with 47.8 percent of non-health-club respondents.
-Conversely, while 16.7 percent of health club respondents said they reach a population of 100,000 or more, 17.9 percent of non-health-club respondents reach a population of at least 100,000.
+On average, health club respondents said they serve a population of 72,130 people.
+Nearly two-thirds (66 percent) of health club respondents said they reach a population of 20,000 or fewer people, compared with 43 percent of non-health-club respondents.
+Conversely, 19.1 percent of health club respondents reach a population of 100,000 or more, while 20.5 percent of non-health-club respondents reach a population of at least 100,000.

-Respondents from health clubs manage an average of 3.4 facilities.
+Respondents from health clubs manage an average of 4.7 facilities.
 They were more likely than non-health-club respondents to report that they manage just a single facility.
-Some 56.1 percent of health club respondents said they manage only a single facility, compared with 34.9 percent of non-health-club respondents.
-Conversely, while 17.6 percent of non-health-club respondents manage 10 or more facilities, just 3 percent of health club respondents said they have 10 or more facilities to manage.
+Some 64.6 percent of health club respondents said they manage just one facility, compared with 31.5 percent of non-health-club respondents.
+Conversely, while 20.2 percent of non-health-club respondents manage 10 or more facilities, just 6.3 percent of health club respondents said they have 10 or more facilities to manage.

 Health club respondents were among the least likely to report that they form partnerships with other organizations, though a majority do so.
-While 69.2 percent of health club respondents said they partner with outside organizations, 87.4 percent of non-health-club respondents do so.
-The most common partners for health club respondents include: health care and medical facilities (41.5 percent of health club respondents partner with them); local schools (35.4 percent); corporate or local businesses (35.4 percent); nonprofit organizations (27.7 percent); and colleges and universities (23.1 percent).
+Some 77.1 percent of health club respondents said they partner with outside organizations (up from 69.2 percent in 2018).
+This compares with 88.3 percent of non-health-club respondents.
+The most common partners for health club respondents include: local schools (41.7 percent of health club respondents partner with them); corporations and local businesses (41.7 percent); health care and medical facilities (39.6 percent); nonprofit organizations (29.2 percent); and colleges and universities (29.2 percent).

 Respondents from health clubs were far more likely than others to report that their primary audience is made up of adults.
-Some 71.2 percent of health clubs said adults are their primary audience, compared with just 14.2 percent of non-health-club respondents.
-Health club respondents are also more likely than others to serve seniors 65 and older as their primary audience, with 10.6 percent indicating this is their primary audience.
-This compares with just 2.3 percent of non-health club respondents.
-The remainder of health club respondents said their audience is made up of either all ages (13.6 percent of health club respondents) or teens (4.5 percent).
+Some 57.4 percent of health clubs said this was their primary audience, compared with just 13.5 percent of non-health-club respondents.
+Another 36.2 percent of health club respondents said they reach all ages, while 4.3 percent primarily serve seniors.
+The remainder are split between children and infants/toddlers.

 Revenues & Expenditures

-On average, health club respondents report that they recover 65.1 percent of their operating costs via revenue.
-This compares with 48.5 percent of operating costs recovered via revenue for all respondents.
-Health club respondents were more than twice as likely as non-health-club respondents to report that they recover at least 91 percent of their operating costs via revenues.
-Some 14.1 percent of non-health-club respondents said they earn back at least 91 percent of their operating costs, while 34.8 percent of health club respondents said they earn back 91 percent or more of their operating costs.
-Some 21.3 percent of health club respondents said they earn less than 30 percent of their operating costs back via revenues.
-Another 7.5 percent earn back 31 percent to 50 percent of revenues, and 6 percent earn back 51 percent to 70 percent of revenues.
-Some 46.9 percent of health club respondents earn back at least 71 percent of their operating costs via revenues.
+On average, health club respondents report that they recover 69.4 percent of their operating costs via revenue, up from 65.1 percent in 2018.
+Health club respondents were far more likely to report that they recover at least 91 percent of their operating costs via revenues.
+Some 12.9 percent of non-health-club respondents said they earn back at least 91 percent of their operating costs, while 35.6 percent of health club respondents do so.
+Some 13.3 percent of health club respondents said they earn less than 30 percent of their operating costs back via revenues.
+Another 6.7 percent earn between 31 percent and 50 percent of revenues, and 8.9 percent earn back between 51 percent and 70 percent.
+Nearly half (48.9 percent) of health club respondents said they earn back at least 71 percent of their operating costs via revenues.

 Health Club Facilities

-The features most commonly included among health club respondents' facilities in 2018 include: fitness centers, locker rooms, exercise studio rooms, Wi-Fi services, indoor aquatic facilities, childcare centers, indoor sports courts for sports like basketball and volleyball, classrooms and meeting rooms, indoor tracks and concessions.
+The features most commonly included among health club respondents' facilities in 2019 include: fitness centers; exercise studio rooms; locker rooms; Wi-Fi services; indoor aquatic facilities; childcare centers; classrooms and meeting rooms; indoor courts for sports like basketball and volleyball; indoor running/walking tracks; and concession areas.

-The percentage of health club respondents who plan to add programs at their facilities fell from 32.9 percent in 2017 to 30.3 percent in 2018.
-This compares with 31.8 percent of non-health-club respondents who are planning to add programs at their facilities.
+The percentage of health club respondents who plan to add programs at their facilities fell from 30.3 percent in 2018 to 27.1 percent in 2019.
+This compares with 31.6 percent of non-health-club respondents who are planning to add programs at their facilities.

 The most commonly planned program additions among health club respondents include:

-- Programs for active older adults (up from No. 6)
+- Programs for active older adults (down from No. 1)